nature is often overlooked as a healing balm

 for the emotional hardships in a child's life

-Sapling Skills Series
+Sapling Skills Series (ages 6-10)

 Children's curiosity reaches up and out naturally, like saplings searching for the sunlight.
 When adults are able to meet them where they're at, we can help cultivate the passion for learning and growth that is inherent in every person.
 We gravitate towards building, creating, exploring and making decisions that affect our world because we, as humans, have evolved over hundreds of thousands of years of living in direct relationship with the land.
 These skills are embedded in our collective memory; that's why so many kids love playing outside.

-First Quarter 2021 Dates:
+Summer 2021 Dates:

-First Quarter 2021 Classes:
+Summer 2021 Classes:

-1. Making shelter, emergency preparedness, medicine from trees
+1. Making shelter, emergency preparedness, land navigation

-2. Matchless firestarting, campfire safety
+3. Matchless fire-starting, campfire safety